 The supervisory fuzzy controller, tested and tuned through simulations, was applied to the process directly (without further tuning), under the nominal conditions.
+The real-time control results are shown in Figure 6.17.

-Figure 6.17.
-Real-time control result of the supervisory fuzzy controller.
+Figure 6.17.: Real-time control result of the supervisory fuzzy controller.